ucdavis-bioinformatics-training/2021-December-Metagenomics-and-Metatranscriptomics/data_analysis/01-preproc_htstream_mm.md

 1. Let's make sure that all jobs completed successfully.

-    First check all the "htstream_\*.out" and "htstream_\*.err" files:
+    First check all the "hts_\*.out" and "hts_\*.err" files:

     ```bash
     cd /share/workshop/meta_workshop/$USER/meta_example/scripts
-    cat slurmout/htstream_*.out
+    cat slurmout/hts_*.out
     ```

     Look through the output and make sure you don't see any errors.
 Now do the same for the err files:

     ```bash
-    cat slurmout/htstream_*.err
+    cat slurmout/hts_*.err
     ```

     Also, check the output files.
-First check the number of forward and reverse output files (should be 22 each):
+First check the number of forward and reverse output files (8 each):

     ```bash
-    cd ../01-HTS_Preproc
+    cd ../01-HTS_Preproc-test/DNA
     ls */*R1* | wc -l
     ls */*R2* | wc -l
     ```